 Pampus is an artificial island and fort located in the IJmeer near Amsterdam.
 It was completed in 1895 as part of the Defence Line of Amsterdam.
 In 1996 it was designated a UNESCO World Heritage Site as part of the Defence Line.

 In 2007, the fortress was partially restored.
 It is open to the public from April to October.
-It can be reached by a ferry from Muiden or by private vessel. [link, map]
+It can be reached by a ferry from Muiden or by private vessel. [link, map]7.
+Fort Boyard, France

 Fort Boyard is a fort located between the Île-d'Aix and the Île d'Oléron in the Pertuis d'Antioche straits, on the west coast of France.
 Though a fort on Boyard bank was suggested as early as the 17th century, it was not until the 1800s under Napoleon Bonaparte that work began.
 Building started in 1801 and was completed in 1857.

 Fort Boyard is oval-shaped, 80 metres (260 ft) long and 40 m (130 ft) wide.
 The walls were built 20 m (66 ft) high.
 At the centre is a yard, and the ground floor provided stores and quarters for the men and officers.
 The floor above contained casemates for the emplacements of guns and further quarters.
-Above that were facilities for barbette guns and mortars. [link, map]
+Above that were facilities for barbette guns and mortars. [link, map]8.
+Fort Alexander, Russia

 Fort Alexander is a naval fortress on artificial island in the Gulf of Finland near St. Petersburg and Kronstadt.
 In 1899–1917, the fort housed the research laboratory on plague and other bacterial diseases.

 It is an oval-shaped building with a yard in its center.
 The building measures 90 meters (295 ft) by 60 meters (197 ft), with three floors.
 The overall floor space is over 5000 sq. meters (1.24 acres).
 The room in the fort was sufficient to hold a garrison of up to 1000 men.
-There are 103 cannon ports with additional space on the roof for 34 guns. [link, map]
+There are 103 cannon ports with additional space on the roof for 34 guns. [link, map]9.
+Fort Louvois, France

 Fort Louvois is a sea fort built on a submerged rock between Oléron Island and the Marennes Basin.
 It was built from 1691 to 1694 according to plans drawn up by Vauban, the famous military engineer who served under Louis XIV.
 Taking the form of a horseshoe-shaped outer wall with a central tower protected by a drawbridge and moat, the fort is reminiscent of a medieval castle.

 Fort Louvois was designed to protect the southern approach to the Charente estuary by catching enemy ships in a crossfire with the citadel at Oléron.
 This prevented an enemy from sailing up the river to attack the naval dockyards at Rochefort.
-At low tide, the fort is connected to the mainland by a 400-metre (1.300 ft) long causeway. [link, map]
+At low tide, the fort is connected to the mainland by a 400-metre (1.300 ft) long causeway. [link, map]10.
+Flakfortet, Denmark

 Flakfortet is a military based sea fortress that was abandoned back in the 60′s located on the artificially built island of Saltholmreb, in Oresund between Copenhagen and Malmo, about 45 minutes sailing from Copenhagen.
 The fortress is constructed at a seabed 23 feet (7 meters) below the water surface, at the northern meeting point of the straits Kongedybet and Hollaenderdybet.